Board of Directors

 Falak is a former research scientist with a PhD in molecular cell biology from the University of Queensland and postdoctoral experience in hematopoietic stem cell and bone marrow transplant biology at the Mater Medical Research Institute.
 She has co-authored several publications and has presented her research both in Australia and overseas.
 Falak paused her research career to care for her daughter who has a rare congenital heart defect and later learned that her youngest son has a rare auto-inflammatory disease.
 As RVA’s Research and Evaluation Officer, Falak is committed to ensuring that evidenced-based understanding of rare disease biology drives advocacy and policy reform.

-Communications Officer (VIC)
+Communications Manager (VIC)

 Sarah is a passionate storyteller, a qualified journalist, and has over 10 years’ worth of experience working in Communications.
 A published author, Sarah has extensive experience across a range of sectors, particularly in the not-for-profit space.
 She is committed to using her skills to benefit Australians living with a rare disease.

-Administrative Officer, Rare Voices Australia (VIC)
+Executive Assistant to the Chief Executive Officer and Administrative Manager, Rare Voices Australia (VIC)

 Anne works for RVA as our Administrative Officer and is based in Victoria.
 Anne has a personal connection with rare disease and lives with Fabry Disease.
 She also cares for a child living with Fabry Disease.
 Anne is on the Fabry Australia committee.